vignaniit/vignaniit.github.io/readme.md

 Any changes made to the codebase shall first be merged here.

 ### 2. production
-This is the Production branch,
+This is the production branch.

-That is the [live site](https://vignaniit.github.io) is using this as its source.
+That is, the [live site](https://vignaniit.github.io) is using this as its source.

 ### The Ideal way we want it to be
 - No fancy animations